bormaxi8080/starred/README.md

 - [blackhatethicalhacking/OpenRediWrecked](https://github.com/blackhatethicalhacking/OpenRediWrecked) - A powerful and sophisticated tool for detecting and exploiting open redirect vulnerabilities using the sed utility and a selected list of carefully crafted payloads with encoding techniques.
 - [HACK3RY2J/Anon-SMS](https://github.com/HACK3RY2J/Anon-SMS) - A Tool To Send Messages Anonymously..
 - [blackhatethicalhacking/SecretOpt1c](https://github.com/blackhatethicalhacking/SecretOpt1c) - SecretOpt1c is a Red Team tool that helps uncover sensitive information in websites using ACTIVE and PASSIVE Techniques for Superior Accuracy!
-- [blackhatethicalhacking/SQLMutant](https://github.com/blackhatethicalhacking/SQLMutant) - SQLMutant is a comprehensive SQL injection testing tool that provides several features to test for SQL injection vulnerabilities in web applications, uses various techniques to detect vulnerabilities,
+- [blackhatethicalhacking/SQLMutant](https://github.com/blackhatethicalhacking/SQLMutant) - SQLMutant is a powerful SQL injection testing tool that includes both passive and active reconnaissance processes for any given domain.
+It filters URLs to identify those with parameters susceptible to
 - [blackhatethicalhacking/TerminatorZ](https://github.com/blackhatethicalhacking/TerminatorZ) - TerminatorZ is a highly sophisticated and efficient web security tool that scans for top potential vulnerabilities with known CVEs in your web applications.
 - [bormaxi8080/git-repos-updater](https://github.com/bormaxi8080/git-repos-updater) - Shell script for update all git repositories placed in specified folder
 - [bormaxi8080/github-starred-repos-loader](https://github.com/bormaxi8080/github-starred-repos-loader) - Shell script for pull all your starred GitHub repositories in specifield folder